sarathbabu-wyd/AWS-Administration/CLOUD_PRACTITIONER/aws_cloud.md

 * Docker is not AWS Lambda.its means ECS and FARGATE
 * AWS lambda function will trigger an image from S3 and creates a thumpnail and push it back to S3 or push metatdata in DynamoDB
 * Another use is to create serverless CRONJOB

+## AWS BATCH

+* Companies which needs to run thousands of jobs but would like to NOT manage the computer resource will use batch.
+* It doesnot have time limit because it relies on EC2 instance.
+* Rely on EBS/instance store for Disk Space.
+* Helpful for Cost optimization focus less on Infrastructure.

+## LIGHTSAIL

+* With lightsail you can get servers,storage ,databases and networking on one place.
+* If you're someone with little to no cloud experience then Lightsail may be a service for you.
+* Low and Predictable pricing
+* Simpler alternative to using EC2,RDS,ELB,EBS
+* USE CASES:simple web application,Websites,